 Robert’s Rules is very clear on this point.

 A board may never alter a decision of the society’s assembly (and an executive committee may never alter a decision of either the assembly or the board), even by a motion to Rescind or Amend Something Previously Adopted or by adoption of a proposal which has been rejected, unless expressly authorized by the superior body or the bylaws.
-Robert’s Rules of Order Newly Revised, 11th edition, p.
-577, ll.
-23-29.
+Robert’s Rules of Order Newly Revised, 12th edition, section 56:41.

 Executive committee on their high horse?